Terms and Conditions

 necessary ship it back for repair.
 I will either repair and return it or refund

-the purchase price, whichever I decide is the best course of action.
-A buyer
+the purchase price, whichever is the best course of action.
+A buyer shall not

-shall not attempt a repair without contacting me first.
-Failure to contact me
+attempt a repair without contacting me first.
+Failure to contact me will void

-part.
-For larger sets, it is usually more prudent to try to find a mutually
+the warranty!
+It is generally more prudent to try to find a mutually agreeable

-agreeable local restorer, if possible, to evaluate/repair a set, as shipping a
+local restorer, if possible, to evaluate/repair a set, as shipping a 30 pound

 Shipping.
 The customer pays shipping and insurance costs.
 I have

 shipped many radios with great success.
-I use heavy duty boxes (often double
+I use heavy duty boxes, large bubble

 package immediately and notify the shipper promptly if damage is apparent.